 What's the Big Deal Anyway?

-The Black Market: Not Worth the Trouble
+The Black Market: Not Worth It

-Legal Ways to Get Your Cuban Fix
+Legal Ways to Try a Cuban

 The Bottom Line